conradbeach/dotfiles/mac_setup_manual_steps.md

   * Load configuration.
 (In this repo.
 Change in Settings > General > Preferences)
 * [ ] Firefox Developer Edition
   * Import sessions into Tab Session Manager.
 The backup is in the Downloads folder.
+* [ ] J&J 7 Minute Workout
+  * Install the iOS version from the Mac App Store.
 * [ ] Jabra Direct
   * [Install it manually.](https://www.jabra.com/software-and-services/jabra-direct)
 * [ ] Kap